top of page

 Ginger root - Zingiber officinale

-Ginger is a warming, spicy root known for its powerful antiviral and anti-inflammatory properties.
-It helps support the entire respiratory system and enhances the effects of other herbs in a blend.
+Ginger is a warming, spicy root renowned for its powerful antiviral and anti-inflammatory properties.
+It supports the entire respiratory system while enhancing the effects of other herbs in a blend.

-Ginger also relieves sore throats and helps prevent secondary infections, making it an essential ingredient in any respiratory support tea.
+Moreover, ginger relieves sore throats and helps prevent secondary infections.
+This makes it an essential ingredient in any respiratory support tea.

 3. Thyme (Thymus vulgaris)